 G4HSK has a nice page documenting his project using this code, the PstRotator control software, and a Yaesu G-5500 rotator.

 All trademarks mentioned on this page and in the code are property of their respective owners.

 I will donate parts, units, or specially customized software for DXpeditions.
 Email me at anthony dot good at gmail dot com.
 DX IS!

 Source code is located on SourceForge.
 The master tree is the main stable release tree and is what you should use for production units.
-Code with new features which may not be fully tested (and not documented here) is located in unstable tree.

 Support and Feature Requests